Mountain Hardwear Kor Preshell Hoody - Women's Review

 Weather protection is one metric where the Kor Preshell did not perform very well.
 Then again, this softshell was not designed as a water-resistant, all-weather champion; it was designed as a minimal wind-layer for summer sending on breezy days or a lightweight layer for long mountain runs.
 Indeed, this jacket proved far too thin for anything but fair-weather testing, especially given how cold our main reviewer tends to run.

 The main reason for the low performance here is that the Kor Preshell lacks warmth, and it scored poorly on our water-resistance tests.
 That said, it is not designed as a burly winter layer, nor is it meant to be your go-to for heavy downpours.
 Instead, with Pertex Infinium fabric, this jacket is meant to protect you from the wind while being lightly water-resistant and exceptionally breathable.
 Our reviewer found this to be true with regard to breathability and wind resistance on warm but breezy days — but in the shower and soak-through tests, the Kor offered hardly any resistance at all.
-In a light drizzle, it would likely offer some water-resistance while you hustled back to shelter, but we wouldn't recommend depending on this jacket in truly inclement weather.
-Given that it is so lightweight, if you are intending to be in the backcountry for an extended trip, it might be reasonable to take the Kor Preshell in addition to a lightweight hardshell, to have a breathable wind-layer as well as a jacket to wear in the event of a storm.
+In a light drizzle, it would likely offer some water resistance while you hustled back to shelter, but we wouldn't recommend depending on this jacket in truly inclement weather.
+Given that it is so lightweight, if you are intending to be in the backcountry for an extended trip, it might be reasonable to take the Kor Preshell in addition to a lightweight hardshell or rain jacket, to have a breathable wind-layer as well as a jacket to wear in the event of a storm.

 Breathability is one of the categories where the Kor Preshell earned the highest marks.
 On sunny but breezy mornings with long-uphill approaches, this jacket proved incredibly breathable.